The Value of Data Integration

-Our simplified approach to leveraging data as a strategic asset to create a competitive advantage groups activities into three distinct technology areas of focus: Data Integration, Data Management, and Data Presentation.
+Data Ideology's simplified approach to leveraging data as a strategic asset to create that competitive advantage groups activities into three distinct technology areas of focus: Data Integration, Data Management, and Data Presentation.
 These areas require best-practice approaches to handle the organizational dynamics and to successfully deliver these capabilities to the enterprise.

 Data Integration is an extremely valuable step in the process.
-Integration streamlines the data lifecycle to enable a data-driven organization by moving the data closer to the point of action.
+Integration streamlines the data lifecycle to enable a data-driven organization.
+This is accomplished by moving the data closer to the point of action.

 Extracting the Data